janhon3n/JanhoSlide/README.md

 JanhoSlide features in its current version:
 - Simple web interface.
 - A Default show and a Custom show where you can quickly modify the show for your liking.
-- Easy ways to add/remove images and videos to/from your show.
+- Easy way to add/remove images and videos to/from your show.
 - Way to set the last date an image/video will be shown.
 - Html5 image and video usage.
 All formats that the clients browser supports should work.
 - English and Finnish language support.